What is Walk the World?

 Please confirm the amount you have raised with your line manager.
-You can then claim this as a “Walk the World Day” on Edays.
-If you do not use Edays, please contact your local HR advisor.
+You can then claim this as a “Walk the World Day” on Edays or other systems for booking annual leave.

 US employees can claim tax benefits when donating to US charities (read more here)

-Everyone at Informa is encouraged to take a volunteer day in 2018.
+Everyone at Informa is encouraged to use their volunteer time.
 Speak to your walk organiser about opportunities available.
-If you’d like to use your skills and get a second volunteer day, the staff at the charity can let you know what they are in need of!
+If you’d like to use your skills and use one of your four annual volunteer days, the staff at the charity can let you know what they are in need of!
 Charities often welcome comms or marketing support for example.

 Organizing an office walk

-It is crucial to undergo a risk assessment once you have decided the route of your charity walk.
-Take a look here for inspiration.
+It is crucial to undergo a risk assessment once you have decided the route of your charity walk to ensure we manage risks.

-All participants have the option of receiving a WTW t-shirt when registering for their walk.
+Many colleagues will already have a WTW t-shirt from previous years, and we encourage you to reuse your t-shirt each year.
+Participants in WTW Classic events do have the option of ordering a WTW t-shirt when registering for their walk if needed.
 You can customise your t-shirt or wear fancy dress!
 Please wear comfortable clothes such as shorts, fitness attire and trainers.
-Don’t forget to consider the weather and pack a rain coat, an umbrella or sun protection cream!
+Don’t forget to consider the weather and pack a

-How about having walk news-hounds? give each a go-pro camera (or use smart phones) and ask them to interview people along the walk and take footage.
+How about having walk news-hounds?
+Give each a go-pro camera (or use

 Take pictures!
 Get WTW balloons in or do a desk drop.